Forest of Dean Walks

 |Forest of Dean Family Cycle Trail||9 miles (14.22 km)||A fine Family Cycle ride around the beautiful Forest of Dean - submitted by David Curtis.|

 This circular route takes you along National Cycle route 42 and the Wye Valley path through the delightful Forest of Dean.
 The easy route takes place on off road paths making it ideal for families.

 This route is also suitable for walkers.

-The route passes close to the fascinating Forest of Dean Sculpture Trail.
+The trail passes close to the fascinating Forest of Dean Sculpture Trail.
 The trail takes you to a unique collection of high-quality, contemporary sculptures in a beautiful setting.
-You'll also pass the delightful Cannop Ponds which is a lovely place to stop for a picnic.
+You'll also pass the RSPB's wildlife rich Nagshead Nature Reserve and the delightful Cannop Ponds which is a lovely place to stop for a picnic.

 You could also try the Coleford Milkwall and Parkend railway path.
 The trail follows the disused Coleford Milkwall and Parkend railway from Coleford to Parkend.
 It is suitable for both cyclists and walkers.
 View Full Details>>

 |Forest of Dean Sculpture Trail||2 miles (3.5 km)||This delightful walking trail takes you to a unique collection of high-quality, contemporary sculptures, within the Forest of Dean.
 Highlights include include Kevin Atherton's 15 foot by 10 foot stained glassed window 'Cathedral' which hangs high in the canopy over the heads of walkers and Neville Gabie's 'Raw', a giant cube assembled from the entire mass of an oak tree. |

 You can park at the visitor centre car park off Speech House Road to start your walk.
 From here you can pick up the marked trails to the artwork.
 The trail is free to access and the visitor centre also includes a picnic site and a nice childrens' playground.